-138,620 jobs located within a 40 min. commute
+138,620 jobs

 The number of primary jobs as of 2010 located within one mile of the train stations in the Meriden commuting shed (a 40-minute one-way travel time once the new rail service is operational).
 This indicates a significant pool of potential future residents of the Meriden TOD who could then commute to work by transit, alone.
 In addition, the industries near the rail stations employ the types of workers who tend to live in urban areas and prefer mass transit more so than the broader workforce.